81 Comments

 Buzon Electronico

 You can access your Buzon by clicking on the "Buzon" button on the top of the main page of the Agencia Digital or by using this direct link.
-The username (usario) and password (contraseña) is on the "Registro de Solicitud de Cambio de Calidad Migratoria", the confirmation of your successful application (see above under 4th page).
+The username (usario) and password (contraseña) should be on the "Registro de Solicitud de Cambio de Calidad Migratoria", the confirmation of your successful application (see above under 4th page, especially if you can't find your login data).

 If you have the document, make a PDF of it (max size 3MB) and upload it on the Agencia Digital.
 How this so-called Subsanación is done, is explained in our article “Subsanacion - Submitting documents”.